FAQs by an Expungement Attorney in Kansas City

 What is an “Expungement?”

-An “expungement” is a procedure by which a criminal arrest or conviction may be erased from a person’s record.
+An “expungement” is a Court Proceeding through which a criminal arrest or conviction record may be sealed.

 Can all convictions be expunged?